Harrison Bryant

-Harrison Bryant (born April 23, 1998) is an American football tight end for the Cleveland Browns of the National Football League (NFL).
-He played college football at Florida Atlantic, where he was a unanimous All-American and won the John Mackey Award.
-Bryant was drafted by the Browns in the fourth round of the 2020 NFL Draft.
+Harrison Bryant (born April 23, 1998) is an American professional football tight end for the Houston Texans of the National Football League (NFL).
+He played college football for the Florida Atlantic Owls, where he was a unanimous All-American and won the John Mackey Award.
+Bryant was selected by the Cleveland Browns in the fourth round of the 2020 NFL draft.

-Early life and high school
+Early life

-Bryant grew up in Gray, Georgia and attended John Milledge Academy, where he played baseball, basketball, and was a two-way starter for the football team.
+Bryant grew up in Gray, Georgia, and attended John Milledge Academy, where he played baseball, basketball, and was a two-way starter for the football team.
 He originally played offensive tackle before moving to tight end going into his senior year.
 As a senior, Harrison had 39 receptions for 608 yards and scored 10 touchdowns on offense and 100 tackles with 11 sacks on defense.

 College career

 As a true freshman, Bryant caught six passes for 63 yards.
 The following season, he became the Owls starting tight end and finished the year with 32 receptions for 408 yards and five touchdowns and was named second-team All-Conference USA.
 As a junior, Bryant caught 45 passes for 662 yards and four touchdowns and was named first-team All-Conference.

 As a senior, Bryant led all Division I tight ends with 65 receptions and 1,004 receiving yards and had seven touchdown catches.
 He was again named first-team All-Conference USA and received the John Mackey Award as the nation's best tight end.
 Bryant was the first player from a Group of Five conference to win the award.
 He was named a consensus first-team All-American, becoming the first FAU player to do so.
 Bryant finished his collegiate career with 148 receptions for 2,137 yards and 16 touchdowns.